-Urban Decay Has Started Using Untouched Images On Instagram, Because Perfection Isn't Reality
+Urban Decay Has Begun Sharing Untouched Images On Instagram, Because Perfection Isn't Reality

 As much as many of us love social media, the truth is that it can sometimes be a bit of a toxic space.
 If we aren't being bombarded with updates about our old high school classmates' seemingly flawless lives on Facebook, then we're getting ambushed by how beautiful and "perfect" everyone appears to be on Instagram.
 But the truth is, that isn't reality.
 Thankfully, in the past few days, cult-favorite beauty brand Urban Decay started sharing untouched photos of popular influencers in the beauty space on their Instagram feed, proving that, even if you love makeup products, perfection isn't something you need to strive toward.